Image

 Water-formed roots are anatomically different.
 They are usually thinner, more fragile, and have a weaker protective outer skin layer.
 They often produce fewer and less developed root hairs, since water roots do not need to search for moisture the way soil-grown roots do.

-In water, oxygen diffusion does most of the work.
-In soilless or soil-based substrates, roots must actively tap into the thin films of water that cling to particles in the growing mix.
-When the mix is very chunky, those water films are more spread out because of the larger pore spaces, which makes them harder for roots to access.
+In water, roots rely entirely on dissolved oxygen diffusing passively from the surrounding liquid, a slow process, since oxygen moves roughly 10,000 times more slowly through water than through air.
+In soilless substrates, oxygen arrives through air-filled pores and is far more accessible, but only when those pores exist.
+Roots in each environment are built to match that delivery system, which is why the two root types are not interchangeable.
+When the grow mix is very chunky, those water films are more spread out because of the larger pore spaces, which makes them harder for roots to access.
 As a result, roots may struggle to stay consistently hydrated, leading to slower growth and a greater risk of stress unless watering and humidity are carefully managed.

 Pro Tip: Seeing long white roots in water does not mean the cutting has a functional root system for soil.
 Length is not a readiness cue for soilless grow mix success.